taheri24/graph-interview/README.md

 # Task Management API

-A RESTful API for managing tasks built with Go, Gin, and PostgreSQL using GORM.
+A comprehensive RESTful API for managing tasks built with Go, Gin, and PostgreSQL using GORM.
+Features full CRUD operations, comprehensive testing, and complete API documentation.

 ## Features